What is Yield Farming?

 The Estimated returns in Yield farming are calculated on an annual basis.
 The most important metrics in the calculation of returns in yield farming are the Annual Percentage Rate (APR) and Annual Percentage Yield (APY).

-Thus, yield farming with DeFi also involves risks, as farming involves depositing funds to a smart contract.
-This virtual process involves two anonymous parties with no central authority.
+In Defi, farming involves depositing funds to a smart contract with no central authority.
 And if the smart contract codes are lost and found to be an error, the entire financial transaction will also be lost.
 This implies that the funds transferred will be lost.
 This makes yield farmers lose all their assets if the system is blocked.

 When the DeFi smart contracts are free from vulnerabilities, the risks involved in DeFi yield farming can be reduced.